hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 that's really what triggered the filtering discussions in the first place."]

-Right now, the DNS ecosystem is being used in a multitude of ways that are intricately bound together based on its evolution over time.
-One significant issue that has arisen is under the proposed deployment models for {{?DOH=RFC8484}} in which Applications Doing DNS (in the ADD pseudo-WG) may bypass traditional DNS resolvers within ISPs, alleviating those ISPs from offering protection services through DNS filtering.
-DNS resolvers are thus acting as both a DNS resolution service, as originally intended, and as a control point by offering filtering (and rewriting) services on behalf of the client, the ISP, and policies imposed by enterprises/organizations and governments.

-This document is an attempt to see if those two roles can be severed some, so users in an {{DOH}} world can select filtering policies that best suit their access requirements.
-It specifically does not allow for rewriting but only for filtering.

-There are many other ways such a policy transmission feature could be implemented.
-DNS real-time blacklist (DNSRBL) like techniques could be used, ISPs could publish policy pointers under the DNS reverse tree, clients could publish policies within HTTP headers (limiting its use to just DoH), ...
-I selected the one below as the "most out of the box" to promote thinking, not because I expect it to be the best option.
-Specifically, I have doubts that public large scale DoH providers will want to memorize large numbers of published policy lists (and hence, DNSRBL may be the best choice).

 ## Real Introduction

 DNS today provides a distributed name resolution database that serves as the basis for many technologies, and is the starting point for nearly all communication that occurs on the Internet.
-Because of this, it frequently serves as a filtering mechanism by Network Providers who which to institute DNS filtering or data modification technologies, for better or worse.
-As DNS is pushing further into being encrypted from client to recursive resolver by technologies such as {{?DNSTLS=RFC7858}} and {{?DOH=RFC8484}}, clients are increasingly using encrypted communication to DNS resolvers that may have different filtering mechanisms, protective or otherwise, from their Internet Service Provider (ISP).
-This document puts selection of a selective DNS filtering service back in the hands of the user, since DNS centralization threatens to remove client ability to do so.
+Because of this, it frequently serves as a filtering mechanism by Network Providers who which to deploy DNS filtering or data modification technologies, for better or worse.
+As DNS is pushing further into being encrypted from client to recursive resolver by technologies such as {{?DNSTLS=RFC7858}} and {{?DOH=RFC8484}}, clients are increasingly using encrypted communication to DNS resolvers that may have different or no filtering policies and mechanisms (protective or otherwise), than intended by the networking configuration distributed from their Internet Service Provider (ISP) or other access point.
+This document puts the selection of a selective DNS filtering service back in the hands of the user, since DNS centralization threatens to remove client ability to do so.

-This document defines a mechanism under which a client can request that an upstream recursive resolver perform DNS filtering on behalf of a client-requested policy.
+Specifically, this document defines a mechanism under which a client can request that its upstream recursive resolver perform DNS filtering on behalf of a client-requested policy.
 This is may be done, for example, under a subscription model, where the client wishes not to get redirected to domains known to host malware or malicious content.
 This request is sent as an EDNS0 {{?EDNS0=RFC2671}} option with every DNS request, or potentially to just the first DNS request in a stream when using DNS over TLS, DNS over DTLS or DNS over DOH for example.

 One could argue that clients could accomplish these goals by simply using a different resolver.
-However, this specifications allows decoupling of resolvers and filtering such that a default resolver configured in an operating system or application can still use a system-level configured filtering mechanism that is independent of resolution.
-A selection of the best resolver to support resolution services can become independent from the best source of malicious or other filtering.
+However, this specifications allows decoupling of resolvers and filtering such that a default resolver configured in an operating system or application can still use a system-level configured filtering mechanism acting independently of resolution.
+A client can then select the best resolver to support resolution services which can be independent from the best source of malicious content or other filtering.

 ## Requirements notation